"I accepted Jesus Christ as my personal Savior at the age

 Segway....

-“Privitt” when I got married and had kids, all of those who
+used my birth name “Privitt” when I got married and had

-knew me still called me John Cody Carter.
-So, I have two
+kids, all of those who knew me still called me John Cody

-names.
-The only one that matters to me is what the Lord
+Carter.
+So, I have two names.
+The only one that matters to

-calls me on that day He takes roll.
+me is what the Lord calls me on that day He takes roll.

 |